mrocklin/blog/_posts/work/2015-02-05-Towards-OOC-Bag.md

     fold            max                 topk
     foldby          mean                var

-Our manipulations of bags create task dependency graphs which we eventually execute in parallel.
+Manipulations of bags create task dependency graphs.
+We eventually execute these graphs in parallel.

 Execution
 ---------

-We repurpose the threaded scheduler we used for arrays to support `multiprocessing` (or other libraries) to give us multiple cores even on pure Python code.
-We're careful about not moving data around.
-None of the operations listed above requires significant data transfer.
+We repurpose the threaded scheduler we used for arrays to support `multiprocessing` to provide parallelism even on pure Python code.
+We're careful to avoid unnecessary data transfer.
+None of the operations listed above requires significant communication.

-We're careful about function serialization and error reporting, two issues that plague naive use of `multiprocessing`
+We take care to serialize functions properly and collect/report errors, two issues that plague naive use of `multiprocessing` in Python.

 {% highlight Python %}
 >>> list(b.map(lambda x: x * 10))  # This works!